Channel Islands Air Search is a voluntary service providing a rapid response airborne search and rescue service in Channel Island waters.

 This area is notorious for strong tides, changeable weather, large seas and submerged reefs.
 It is also one of Europe's highest density areas for leisure boaters.
-A yachtsman's paradise but also potentially a yachtsman's graveyard.
+A yachtsman's paradise but it can be not without its risks.

-CIAS aircraft operate in conjunction with Lifeboats, military helicopters and other rescue craft.
-The Lions' Pride, which was decommissioned after its emergency landing on 3 November 2013, was equipped with search radar, night vision, smoke floats, radio homing and loud hailer system, and an air droppable life raft.
+Our aircraft operates in conjunction with Lifeboats, SAR helicopters and other rescue craft.
+The aircraft is equipped with search radar, night vision, smoke floats, radio homing and loud hailer system, and an air droppable life raft.

-CIAS aircraft are operated by volunteer crew.
+Our aircraft is operated entirely by volunteer crew.
 The operational base is Guernsey Airport, where CIAS has its own purpose built hangar.

 The organisation is a wholly voluntary one.
 Many of the aircrew are serving airline pilots.